senzing-garage/aws-cloudformation-dev-rest/README.md

     export SECRET_CLIENT_KEYSTORE_PASSWORD=xxxxxxxx-secret-client-keystore-password
     ```

-   This is what it looks like in the AWS Cloudformation management console:
+   This is where to find the information in the AWS Cloudformation management console:

    ![secret name](assets/secret_name.png)